OmniDocLayout: Towards Diverse Document Layout Generation via Coarse-to-Fine LLM Learning: Experiments

 \textbf{Baselines.} For general-purpose LLMs, we select three powerful LLMs: GPT-4o~\citep{openai2024hello}, Gemini-2.5-Flash~\citep{gemini-2.5-flash}, and Claude-3.7-Sonnet~\citep{anthropic2025claude3.7}, chosen for their strong long-context capability, with the latter two also offering advanced reasoning abilities relevant to complex layout generation.

 \textbf{Analysis.} We conduct evaluation under the classic 0/1/5-shot settings to assess whether existing LLMs can achieve competitive performance on conditional document layout generation solely through in-context learning.
-Owing to the page limit, Table~\ref{tab:LLMs_comparision} reports zero-shot results, while few-shot results are provided in Appendix Table~\ref{tab:complete_LLMs_comparision}.
+Owing to the page limit, Table~\ref{tab:LLMs_comparision} reports only zero-shot results, while few-shot results are provided in the Appendix.
 We observe that: (1) Under zero-shot setting, all general-purpose LLMs achieve reasonably good \textit{alignment} and \textit{overlap}, but exhibit high stochasticity, sometimes leading to extreme outliers.
-For example, Gemini-2.5-Flash attains an unexpectedly high \textit{overlap} score on the textbook while performing unconditional task.
-Moreover, complex layouts such as Newspaper remain the most challenging, as reflected by the highest average \textit{FID}, whereas performance on Academic is relatively better, likely because such formats are more prevalent in pre-training corpora.
+For example, Gemini-2.5-Flash attains an unexpectedly high \textit{overlap} score on the textbook when performing U-Cond task.
+Moreover, complex layouts such as Newspaper remain the most challenging, as reflected by the highest average \textit{FID}, whereas performance on Academic is overall better, likely because such style are more prevalent in pre-training corpora.
 Among the three models, Claude-3.7-Sonnet delivers the best results.
 (2) Under few-shot settings, all LLMs improve as the number of shots increases, confirming that in-context learning indeed enables better layout generation.
 Nevertheless, although additional shots yield better performance, the improvement tends to converge to an intrinsic upper bound, and comes at the cost of longer input sequences, higher API expenses, and slower inference.
-The visualization results of different methods on the U-Cond task are shown in Fig.~\ref{fig:visual_comapre}, and more examples of our OmniLayout-LLM can be found in Appendix~\ref{sec:more_generated}.
+The visualization results of different methods on the U-Cond task are shown in Fig.~\ref{fig:visual_comapre}, and more visual cases of our OmniDocLayout-LLM can be found in the Appendix.